By Molly McCracken and Jim Silver

 The Doer government was inspired by Tony Blair’s UK New Labour governments.
 In his first two budgets, Blair cut corporate taxes, bringing them to what was then the lowest level in British history.
 Inequality soared to even higher levels than under Margaret Thatcher.
 Blair’s Conservative Party successors continued that tax-cutting strategy, and Britain is now in deep fiscal trouble.
 Food bank usage and homelessness are at record highs.
 Poverty is widespread.

 Tax cutting started in Canada 75 years ago.
-In the 1950s, the corporate tax rate was just under 50 percent, and the marginal tax rate on the highest-income earners was about 80 percent.
-Today, the net corporate tax rate is 15 percent and the top marginal tax rate, while complicated to calculate, is between 30 and 40 percent.
-The taxes cut has not “trickled down” but has gone to pad the pockets of the wealthy, while the cumulative impact of these deep and long-lasting tax cuts has been to take hundreds of billions of dollars away from public goods like health care, social services, education and infrastructure.
+In the 1950s, the federal corporate tax rate was just under 50 percent.
+Today, the net federal corporate tax rate is 15 percent and the provincial corporate tax rate is 12 percent, making the combined federal and provincial corporate tax rate 27 percent.
+Regarding income tax, the top Manitoba individual tax rate for those making over $100K is 17.4 percent.
+Federally, those earning above $111,733 pay 26 – 33 percent (depending on where they fall in the two upper tax brackets above this).
+Combined, the federal and provincial combined brackets for high earners are 43.4 – 50.4 percent.
+The taxes cut have not “trickled down” but has gone to pad the pockets of the wealthy, while the cumulative impact of these deep and long-lasting tax cuts has been to take hundreds of billions of dollars away from public goods like health care, social services, education and infrastructure.

 Wealthy individuals and corporations have reaped the benefit.
 In 2022, the latest year for which such data are available, Canada’s top 100 CEOs earned an average of $14.9 million each.
 That is equivalent to $7162 per hour.
 Meanwhile, the latest Canadian Centre for Policy Alternatives-Manitoba study found that 171,072 workers, approximately 25 percent of all workers in Manitoba, survive on less than Manitoba’s $19.21 per hour living wage.